Google has just patched a reCAPTCHA vuln that allowed users to bypass their authentication system.

 The bug was reported to Google and at first they said that it was working perfectly, then realised there was a problem and paid out on the bug bounty (that was then donated to charity).

 There aren’t any patches required for the user, as Google’s API has been fixed.
-Hopefully the new reCAPTCHA verification will cause a lot less problems…
+Hopefully the new reCAPTCHA verification will be a lot less problematic.